-Prior to that she was a Managing Director at InterbrandHealth, a leading global brand consultancy (part of Omnicom) where she led the Research and Analytics division and spearheaded the firm’s efforts in the digital arena.
+Previously, Bunny ran Ellerin Health Media to help clients solve business challenges with market entry, product strategy, brand development and strategic communications.
+From 2005-2010, she was Managing Director of InterbrandHealth, a leading global brand consultancy that is part of Omnicom, where she led the Research and Analytics division and spearheaded the firm’s efforts in the digital arena.

 Yin received a BA from Brown University, MD from Yale University School of Medicine, and MBA from Harvard Business School.